 Horizon: Zero Dawn - Review

-Originally published November, 2017
+Originally published November 2017

 Horizon: Zero Dawn is a Zelda game for the PS4.
 If you're aware of Horizon, you're probably aware of how similar to Zelda it is.
 Since the newest Zelda game that has proven to be the most innovative (for the series) in years was released only a few weeks after Horizon, Horizon was mostly buried by its inspiration; the rest of the world seemed to forget it came out this year, until only recently when the DLC was launched.
 I hadn't forgotten and was looking forward to a Zelda experience that wasn't just another retelling of Nintendo's classic franchise.
 Having finally finished the main story of the game, I feel very similar to how I feel towards most Zelda games.
-Horizon is a game that I like and respect, but for which still have some significant criticisms.
+Horizon is a game that I like and respect, but it still has some significant criticisms.

-I'll be up front.
+I'll be upfront.
 Horizon: Zero Dawn is a very good game.
 Had The Legend of Zelda: Breath of the Wild not come out this year, or been anything less than brilliant in the eyes of the public, it may have been the shining example of that type of game for 2017.
 I have certainly enjoyed my time with it.
 However, after completing the story and exploring as much as I can stand of the world, I'm a bit burned out.

 The Short of It